lquatrin/i3d21/assignment_7.md

 #### Pulsar Backend

 The pulsar backend [1] is also available in PyTorch3D.
 In this case, the scene is represented by a set of spheres, each being defined by a position, a radius, an opacity and a feature vector, which can correspond to lighting properties or an abstract feature representation for use in a neural network.
-The renderer has a parameter called "gamma", which TODO, and a bg_col parameter which defined the background color:

-Here, we have a first imagem using Pulsar:
+The renderer has a parameter called "gamma", which controls the blending functions. a small value leads to hard blending, and a large value leads to soft blending.
+According to the authors, they allow values in the interval [1e-5, 1] to maintain numerical stability.
+Lastly, a "bg_col" parameter can also be used to define the background color.
+Here, we have a first image using Pulsar:

 <img src="data/imgs/a7/5_3.png" width="30%">